ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

    }'
    ```

-   **Note**: Replace the following with values copied on previous steps:
+   **Note**: Replace the following with the values copied on previous steps:

    - URL-ENCODED-NGROK-ENTITY-ID: URL-Enconded value of the ngrok **Entity ID*** copied from the edge SAML configuration.
    - YOUR-FRONTEGG-HOST-URL: The value of the **Domain name** from the **Env settings** > **Domains** tab.
-   - TOKEN: The frontegg token you copied before.
+   - TOKEN: The Frontegg token you copied before.
    - NGROK-ACS-URL: The value of the ngrok **Entity ID** copied from the edge SAML configuration.
    - NGROK-ENTITY-ID-URL: The value of the ngrok **ACS URL** copied from the edge SAML configuration.